Uncomfortable Conversation #3: Requesting Privileges, Staff Time or Resources You’re Not “Entitled” To Have

 How have YOU successfully gotten results when you asked for something you or your team were not entitled to have?
 Please share in the comments section! (and if involved sending the intern in with the office holiday pictures I really don’t want to know, but I do salute you!)

 Tim Ferris believes that “A person’s success in life can usually be measured by the number of uncomfortable conversations he or she is willing to have.”
 The Uncomfortable Conversations series on 52weekturnaround gives you the tools to have the difficult conversations that you encounter as a change agent.
 See the series here.

 A Field Guide to Help You Speed Read the Corporate Landscape.

 Some great questions to ask yourself and your team about your group’s previous adventures in change are in our Free guide: Reading the Terrain – A Short Field Guide to Understanding the Organizational Landscape.
-You can get it just for subscribing in the box at right.
+You can get it just for subscribing here.
 We don’t share your contact info with anyone else, and you’ll get free updates when this site adds new content.
 And no, we won’t send the interns to your offices!